Ordering Operators in LINQ

 It is also possible to order based on multiple columns like Employee First and Last Name in ascending order while the Salary is on descending order.

-What are the Methods in Sorting?
+What are the Methods available in Linq for Sorting the data?

 There are five methods provided by LINQ to sort the data.
 They are as follows